douglascraigschmidt/LiveLessons/SearchStreamForkJoin/README.md

-This directory contains two example programs that illustrate how to implement an "embarrassingly parallel" program that uses the Java 7 fork-join pool to concurrently search for phrases in a string containing all the works of Shakespeare.
-Here's an overview of what's
+This directory contains two example programs that illustrate how to implement an "embarrassingly parallel" program that uses the Java 7 fork-join pool to concurrently search for phrases in the complete works of Shakespeare.
+Here's an overview of what's included:
-included:

 .
 Java7 -- This example provides a "classic" Java 7 implementation of
   the fork-join pool-based program.